-Through July 1995.
+Fogg Art Museum.
+Through July.
 "Shades of Significance: Tonal Values in Abstract Art."
 From its perceived origins in Cubism, through its dominance of the post-war American art scene, to its current coexistence with other approaches to imagemaking.

-Through summer 1995.
+Through summer.
 "Selections from the Joseph H. Hazen Collection."
-This exhibition offers viewers a rare opportunity to view privately owned works by some of the great masters of the late 19th and early 20th centuries.
-Included are works by Braque, Van Gogh, Kandinsky, Modigliani, Leger, Picasso, and Toulouse-Lautrec.
+This exhibition offers viewers a rare opportunity to view privately owned works by some of the great masters of the late 19th and early 29th centuries.
+Included are works by Braque, van Gogh, Kandinksky, Modigliani, Leger, Picasso, and Toulouse-Lautrec.

 Peabody Museum.
 Ongoing.
 "Encounters with the Americas."